 Rev. 05/2023

-• GPLD assumes no responsibility for any activities conducted by users of the Internet, Library equipment, computing resources, or wireless network and is not responsible for work or information lost due to computer or system malfunction.
+• GPLD assumes no responsibility for any activities conducted by users of the Internet, Library equipment, digital resources, or wireless network and is not responsible for work or information lost due to computer or system malfunction.

-• GPLD cannot guarantee the accuracy and/or authenticity of information discovered through the Internet or any computing resource.
+• GPLD cannot guarantee the accuracy and/or authenticity of information discovered through the Internet or any digital resource.
 Patrons who find information or subject matter that is erroneous, out-of-date, illegal, offensive, and/or controversial should contact the original producer or distributor of that work directly.

 • Parents and legal guardians have the right -- and the responsibility -- to monitor and control their minor child's access to the Internet and to information obtained from the Internet.
-Parents wishing to restrict Internet access for their child may indicate this on the Application for Youth under 18 years of age form.

 • GPLD makes every effort to protect the privacy of its users, but cannot guarantee confidentiality over the Internet.
 Patrons entering personal information (credit card numbers, social security numbers, etc.) do so at their own risk.
 GPLD’s network and wireless access are unencrypted.
 Users should be aware that information sent to and from a device may be captured by someone else.

-• Use of the Internet, Library equipment, computing resources or wireless network is only for legal purposes.
+• Use of the Internet, Library equipment, computers, digital resources or wireless network is only for legal purposes.
 Any unlawful or inappropriate use is prohibited and may result in loss of privileges.
 Illegal acts involving Library resources are subject to prosecution.
 Examples of inappropriate or illegal use include, but are not limited to, the following:

 o use of sounds or any other behavior which might be disruptive to others (headphones may be available for purchase);